Respiratory illnesses (including SARS-CoV-2/COVID-19)

 SARS-CoV-2/COVID-19 is a notifiable organism/disease.

-An outbreak of infection is defined as an incident in which two/more people experiencing a similar illness are linked in time or place, a greater than expected incidence of infection compared to the usual background rate for the particular location, a single case for certain rare diseases or a suspected, anticipated or actual event involving microbial or chemical contamination of food/water.
+An outbreak of infection is defined as an incident in which two/more people experiencing a similar illness are linked in time or place, a greater than expected incidence of infection compared to the usual background rate for the particular location, a single case of certain rare diseases or a suspected, anticipated or actual event involving microbial or chemical contamination of food/water.

 The aim of an outbreak investigation is to prevent further transmission of infection.